webman-php/webman-manual/resource/doc/en/coroutine/context.md

 }
 ```

-## Caution
+# Note

-**When using coroutines**, do not store **request-specific state data** in global variables or static variables, as this may cause global data contamination.
-The correct approach is to use `Context` to store and retrieve them.
+When using coroutines, you should not store **request-related state data** in global variables or static variables, as this may cause global data contamination.
+The correct approach is to use Context to store and retrieve them.